IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

 Introduction
 ************

-The Standard Template Library (STL) offers over 150 algorithms including ones that run sequentially.
-To take advantage of the capabilities of many cores, programmers must parallelize these libraries using the low-level concurrency APIs, which is not easy.
+The STL offers over 150 algorithms including those that run sequentially.
+To take advantage of parallel hardware, programmers must parallelize these libraries using low-level threading APIs, which is not easy.
 Fortunately, since C++17, most of the STL algorithms are parallelized and support for vectorization has been added.

 What are STL Algorithms?
 ****************************

-STL algorithms are a set of powerful functions offered by the C++ Standard Library that enable the execution of various operations on data containers such as vectors, lists, and arrays.
-These algorithms are designed to be very effective and generic, making them ideal for a wide range of applications.
-STL techniques can be used to help avoid repeatedly implementing simple functions, and instead focus on addressing higher-level problems.
+STL algorithms are a set of powerful functions that enable the execution of various operations on data containers such as vectors, lists, and arrays.
+These algorithms are designed to be generic, making them ideal for a wide range of applications.
+The STL helps avoid repeatedly implementing simple functions, and instead focus on addressing higher-level problems.
 Examples of algorithms available within the STL include :code:`std::find`, :code:`std::sort`, and :code:`std::replace`.
 These algorithms can drastically improve the efficiency and readability of the code.

 Execution Policies
 *******************

-To use the parallel algorithms from STL, you need to include the :code:`<execution>` header.
+To use the STL parallel algorithms, you need to include the :code:`<execution>` header.
 The next step is to invoke the chosen algorithm with an execution policy, which allows you to specify how the algorithm should be executed.
 In C++, the following execution policies are available:

 * sequenced_policy (and the corresponding global object :code:`std::execution::seq`) — sequential execution of the algorithm.
 * parallel_policy (and the corresponding global object :code:`std::execution::par`) — parallel execution of the algorithm.
 * parallel_unsequenced_policy (and the corresponding global object :code:`std::execution::par_unseq`) — parallel execution of the algorithm with the ability to use vector instructions.
 * unsequenced_policy (and the corresponding global object :code:`std::execution::unseq`) — execution of the algorithm with the ability to use vector instructions.

-Let's see examples of the use of all the policies.
+Let's see examples of the use of these policies.

 .. note::

-   We will be using small sets of data just to show how the policies work, but remember that the benefits of using policies usually comes from dealing with large amounts of data.
+   We will be using small data sets just to show how the policies work, but remember that the benefits of using policies usually comes from dealing with large amounts of data.

 sequenced_policy
 =================

-For sequenced_policy, we will use the :code:`std::sort` algorithm.
+We will use the :code:`std::sort` algorithm to demonstrate the sequential execution policy:

 .. code-block:: cpp